Explicit Chow-Lefschetz Decomposition for Kummer manifolds: Preliminaries

 .3cm

-We say that a variety $X$ of dimension $d$ has a {\em Chow-\kuns decomposition} if the diagonal class $[\Delta_X] \in \rch^d(X \times X)$ has a decomposition into mutually orthogonal idempotents, each of which maps onto the appropriate \kuns component under the cycle map.
+We say that a variety $X$ of dimension $d$ has a {\em Chow-\kuns decomposition} (or CK-decomposition for short) if the diagonal class $[\Delta_X] \in \rch^d(X \times X)$ has a decomposition into mutually orthogonal idempotents, each of which maps onto the appropriate \kuns component under the cycle map.
 More precisely, there exist $\pi_i \in \rch^d(X \times X)$, $0 \leq i \leq 2d$, such that:

 (i) $\ds [\Delta_X]= \sum_{i=0}^{2d} \pi_i$;

 (ii) $\pi_i \bullet \pi_i=\pi_i$ for all $i$, and $\pi_i \bullet \pi_j = 0$ for $i \neq j$;

 (iii) If $H^*$ is a Weil cohomology theory, then for each $i$, the image of $\pi_i$ under the cycle map $cl_X: \rch^d(X \times X) \arr H^{2d}(X \times X; \ratls)$ is the $(2d-i,i)$ K\"{u}nneth component of the diagonal class.